jopadan/Samurai-Shodown-Neo-Geo/README.md

 back when hitted (opposite direction of opponent): block.

-## OBJECTIVE
+## Objective

-The first player whose life gets to 0 loses the match.
+The first player whose life gets to 0 or the one whose life is lower when the time ends loses the match.

-## PROJECT PAGE AND TEAM
+## Project page and team members
 https://github.com/Ap011y0n/Samurai-Shodown-Neo-Geo

 · Pol Galan: https://github.com/pgalmor